-We recognize that we can't keep navigating a fast-paced changing present time with the old maps that have been accompanying us as society.
-Therefore, we need to give imagination the right place in the way we envision our systems, territoires and ways of doing.
-Imagination will be the driving force that will lead FEDORA's paths and proposed methods into new ways of understanding and practising science education.
-We want to creatively regenerate the ecosystem of science learning and intensify those approaches that will lead to open, collaborative, imaginative and curious way of thinking and doing.
+We recognized that we can't keep navigating a fast-paced, changing present time with the old maps that accompany us as a society.
+Therefore, we needed to give imagination the right place in how we envision our systems, territories and ways of doing.
+Imagination has be the driving force that lead FEDORA's paths and proposed methods into new ways of understanding and practising science education.
+We wanted to creatively regenerate the science learning ecosystem and intensify those approaches that would lead to open, collaborative, imaginative and curious ways of thinking and doing.

 Work Package 1: Aligning science teaching/learning in formal contexts with the modus operandi of R&I - Analysis of blind spot 1, led by Kaunas University of Technology, LT